Yuteng0927/Webpage/content/authors/admin/_index.md

 b.
 GUI development for single-molecule super-resolved fluorescent image processing

 Furthermore, I am proficient in programming languages such as MATLAB and Python with advanced knowledge in data classification, numerical simulation, and machine learning algorithms, which equipped me with diverse perspectives to analyze data and extract maximum value from it.
-I have also successfully accomplished a Data Analytics and Visualization Boot Camp from Georgia Tech this year and completed several coding projects utilizing Python.
+I have also completed several coding projects utilizing Python.

 #### Coding Projects: